I

 As

-provide for their families—criminals, sentencing them to long prison terms,
+provide for their families, criminals and sentencing them to long prison terms,

 much like many people today who are imprisoned for praying in places that the